Arthi-chaud/Marvinette/README.md

 ## How to Create and Execute your tests

-1. Before anything else, your must create your project's configuration file for Marvinette.
+1. Before anything else, you must create your project's configuration file for Marvinette.
 To do so:
     - go to your project's directory
-    - execute the command:
+    - execute the following command:

     ```shell
     marvinette --create-project
     ```

-    - You will be prompt to enter different values.
+    - You will be prompt to enter several values.
     - You can modify your configuration file using the following command (avoid changing the file yourself):

     ```shell